 Every indoor grow runs up against powdery mildew or spider mites or even mold at some point.
 Every.
-Just, how much do consumers need to worry about that?
+So how much do consumers need to worry about pesticides?

 And failures of that magnitude can translate to hundreds of thousands – if not millions – of dollars vanishing like a puff of smoke.

 In February 2015, Denver authorities raided several of the city’s biggest dispensaries.
 The offense?
 Licensed pot grows employed a fungicide called myclobutanil on cannabis plants.
 Myclobutanil, also known as Eagle-20, is approved for use on stone fruits like apples.
 Stone fruits are easy to wash because of their low, smooth surface areas.
 Myclobutanil, however, has never been approved for use on flowers, possibly because flowers (like cannabis) have porous surfaces with upwards to a thousand to ten-thousand times the surface area as, say, an apple or a grape.

 The confusion with myclobutanil use in Colorado, at that time, was due to a technical inconsistency.
 One agency had the fungicide on its banned list for cannabis, while another agency did not.
 Of course, thinking of profit margins, some of Colorado’s cannabis companies went with the more permissive list and assumed they could apply Eagle-20 to their crops.